ReetuRaj7/UT-Mart-Sales/README.md

 Tableau is basically a data visualization tool which provides pictorial and graphical representations of data.

-## What is Tableau used for?

-Usage of Tableau software are listed below:

-- Tableau software is used to translate queries into visualization.
-- It is also used for managing metadata.
-- Tableau software imports data of all sizes and ranges.
-- For a non-technical user, Tableau is a life saver as it offers the facility to create ‘no-code’ data queries.

 # UT Mart Sales Analytics

 ###  Overview